 After living in shame and grief (no matter what I tried or pretended) for many years; let's fast forward way ahead to my 2nd chance.
 2 years ago this month the man I had prayed for EVERY year after that terrible divorce finally (I allowed him) to change my life.
 He's the light of my heart and I don't run anymore.
 I face life head on and it's really really hard sometimes, but truthfully it was actually harder to run.
 I've ruined some great things running...but it's all lead me to this place.

 Y'all when I say he changed my life I mean that wholeheartedly.
 And best part is...all he had to do was believe in me.
 He saw the real me.
 Not the one that I was "ok" with others seeing, but he saw me.
 He calls me on my BS and I adore him for that.
 He actually calls me his angel...I see it quite different, but there's no doubt that I am striving to become to best version of myself everyday, for me and him.
 I finally believe in me.
-Funny thing about hiding from.
-Something is that it NEVER goes away.
+Funny thing about hiding from something is, it NEVER goes away.
 Problems don't age well if you didn't already know that, too.

 I'm telling you all this to tell everyone YOU aren't alone.
 Trust I have bigger skeletons than this.
 We all do.
 It's about how we pick ourselves up and move forward with Faith.
 You were placed here for a beautiful reason and ONLY YOU can tell your story.
 So please don't be selfish and share your gifts!!!
 Don't know what they are!?
 Dig deeper, I bet you just might find them.